Accounting Department Definition

 Accounting Department Structure

 Most companies have more than one staff member in their accounting department, and hence they have to set an organizational structure to streamline its management.
-In general, it comprises of Chief Financial Officer (CFO), Financial Controller, Managers, and Accountants.
+In general, it comprises of Chief Financial Officer (CFOCFOThe full form of CFO is Chief Financial Executive, and he or she is a top level executive of the firm who is responsible for the firm's overall finance functions and has the authority to make financial decisions for the organization. ), Financial Controller, Managers, and Accountants.
 The structure is as follows:

 - The CFO is at the top of the department and reports directly to the owner of the business or the Chief Operating Officer (CEO).